NovemberFall/LeetCode-NoteBook/docs/m7/lru.md

             //3. if the key is not in the cache,
             // even we don't have enough space
             // we need to evict the tail
-            // move the new node<key, value> into the head node = tail;
+            // move the new node<Node.key, value> into the head node = tail;
+             //node references to tail reference to
             remove(node);
+        //after remove node, node.prev = null && node.next = null
             node.update(key, value);
             appendToHead(node);
         }